HoBeedzc/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.buaa.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Zequn Liu is an undergraduate student in School of economics and management of Beihang University, majoring in information system and information management.

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
-- Computational Linguistics
+- Marketing
-- Information Retrieval
+- Software Development

 # Education to show in About widget
 education: